Six Line Wrasse Care Guide: The Popular Reef Fish With a Reputation (and How to Manage It)

 It has been said that six line wrasses can act as a cleaning species for other fish, though this isn’t often observed.
 In general, a cleaner shrimp is going to do a better job.

-Some hobbyists have seen their six line wrasse approach other fish and pick at parasites and other foreign bodies that might be present.
+Experienced keepers have seen their six line wrasse approach other fish and pick at parasites and other foreign bodies that is present.
 While some wrasses, like the bluestreak cleaner wrasse (Labroides dimidiatus), are known for having a mutualistic cleaning relationship with fish, this behavior is largely undocumented with six lines.

 If you find that your six line wrasse is picking at the sides of other fish in a friendly manner, then you may have a cleaner six line wrasse!
 Keep an eye out for if this turns into aggression and/or starts to bother the other fish.